-In fact –as CEO Thomas Fritz has said “Every business is digital business” – Today businesses are strongly dependent on IT.
+In fact – as CEO Thomas Fritz said, “Every business is digital business.
+Today businesses are strongly dependent on IT.
 It is even more important to make these critical infrastructures as secure as possible.
-And that is the Kentix approach; developing the best systems for the physical monitoring and security of ever growing IT infrastructures “.
+That is the Kentix approach; developing the best systems for the physical monitoring and security of ever growing IT infrastructures.”

-With our Kentix , we have developed a much more efficient product than previously available in the marketplace.
+With our Kentix, we have developed a much more efficient product than previously available in the marketplace.
 In a simple effective way, we have significantly improved the monitoring of small, and large IT infrastructures alike.
-We rely on new technologies that interconnect our products over the “Internet of Things “letting them communicate faster and more reliably.
+We rely on new technologies that interconnect our products over IoT letting them communicate faster and more reliably.

-80% of global IT infrastructures are not thoroughly secured against physical risks.
-Security is required and must be in place , Various enterprises and authorities, from all business sectors protect their IT systems against physical threats with Kentix MultiSensor Technology .
+Of global IT infrastructures, 80% are not thoroughly secured against physical risks.
+Security is required and must be in place, Various enterprises and authorities, from all business sectors protect their IT systems against physical threats with Kentix MultiSensor Technology.

 The use of wireless mesh networks and modern web technology enables fast and easy system integration.
 Kentix products avoid disruptions in the operating environment, secure systems against theft and sabotage, and report the impact of human error – to ensure optimal IT availability.